lxwvictor/RepData_PeerAssessment1/PA1_template.md

 Below differences can be observered.

 1. In the early morning 0500 to 0900, weekday has bigger step number.
 It's mainly due to people need to prepare and go to work or school.
 2. For the rest of day, weekend usually has bigger step number.
-I guess it's because people need to move around which this is not necessary while at work or school.
+I guess it's because people need to move around which this is not very necessary while at work or school.